-Many people find it difficult to exercise on a daily basis, especially those who hold a nine to five job and have children to care for.
-It’s easy to say you’ll find the time when you make the resolution, but when you actually have to fit in a walk, run, or a trip to the gym, it can be frustrating.
+Many people find it difficult to exercise on a daily basis, especially those who hold a nine-to-five job and have children to care for.
+It’s easy to say you’ll find the time when you make the resolution, but when you actually have to fit in a walk, run, or trip to the gym, it can be frustrating.
 It’s easy to throw in the towel and declare that you’ll make new goals when your life opens up.
 But if you don’t start now, why would start you next year, or the year after that?

 Instead, you should break up your resolutions into manageable timeframes.
-For example, perhaps it’s easier to fit in 150 minutes of weekly physical activity on the weekends, rather than attempting 30 minutes of activity on each week day.
+For example, perhaps it’s easier to fit in 150 minutes of weekly physical activity on the weekends, rather than attempting 30 minutes of activity on each weekday.
 You could get a good chunk of this time out of the way with just one Strayboots scavenger hunt!

 Better time management is always up there on the list of new year’s resolutions.
 Many people want to spend more of their time with friends and family in the New Year.
 You can do this and tackle your exercise goals at the same time with Strayboots scavenger hunts.
 They’re great for outings with friends and family because they encourage communication and friendly competition.

 4. Trouble Finding New Behaviors to Replace Old Ones